hipe/nandoc/proto/README.md

 The prototype site(s) in this folder is probably expressed as a cangeset to an existing default filetree created by `nanoc create_site <my-site>`.
 Given that the default NanDoc site is rougly 90% the same as a default Nanoc3 site ATTOTW, the author felt that it would be best to represent the default NanDoc site as a diff of the default Nanoc site.[^1]

-[^1]: At such time as this percentage drops significantly we will reconsider this decision.
+[^1]: At such time as this percentage drops significantly we will reconsider this decision. -- @todo this is no longer the case.

 Thus the changesets here are the minimal readable expression of changes we want to make to a default nanoc site tree, to alter it to be a default NanDoc site tree.
 These changesets are expressed using a Treebis 'patch' which is some files along with a Treebis task.
 (See documentation there for gory details.)